 If you have a self-insured plan, you may obtain this notice by contacting the Division of Temporary Disability and Family Leave Insurance.

-Your MetLife plan will automatically renew on its anniversary date.
+Your MetLife policy will automatically renew on its anniversary date and any changes to premium or benefits will be communicated in advance.